Nahapana: Defeat by Gautamiputra Satakarni

+The Avasyaka Niryukti, the Curnisūtra and the Śrutavatāra of Bibudha Sridhara provide an account of the final days of the Saka chief, Nahapna.
+According to the last text, Nahapana abdicated the throne and was initiated to Jain asceticism by Jainācārya Arhadbali and he was named Bhutabali.
+The monk Bhutabali along with the monk Pushpadant would go on to write the Ṣaṭkhaṇḍāgama which is the foremost and oldest Digambara Jain sacred text.

 Construction and dedication of Buddhist caves

 The Western Satraps are known for the construction and dedication of numerous Buddhist caves in Central India, particularly in the areas of Maharashtra and Gujarat.

 Karla caves

 In particular, the chaitya cave complex of the Karla Caves, the largest in South Asia, was constructed and dedicated in 120 CE by Nahapana, according to several inscriptions in the cave.

 An important inscription relates to Nahapana in the Great Chaitya at Karla Caves (Valukura is thought to be an ancient name for Karla Caves):

 Nahapana vihara at Nasik

 Parts of the Nasik Caves also were carved during the time of Nahapana, and the Junnar caves also have inscriptions of Nahapana, as well as the Manmodi Caves.

 Nahapana cave in Junnar

 In a Buddhist cave of the Bhimasankar group of the Manmodi Caves in Junnar, there is an inscription in three lines, of which, however, the first letters are obliterated; still it is possible make out that it was [constructed by] "Ayama, the minister of Mahakshatrapa Svami Nahapana."
 This inscription bears a Saka era date of year 46, which is 124 CE.
 The inscription is located in the fourth excavation on the eastern side of Manmodi Hill, in Cave 7.
 It reads: